Jason Babin

-Jason Thomas Babin (born May 24, 1980) is an American former professional football player who was a defensive end and an outside linebacker in the National Football League (NFL).
+Jason Thomas Babin (born May 24, 1980) is an American former professional football player who was a defensive end and linebacker in the National Football League (NFL).
+He played college football at Western Michigan, where he was twice recognized as the conference defensive player of the year.
 He was selected by the Houston Texans in the first round of the 2004 NFL draft.
-He played college football at Western Michigan, where he was twice recognized as the conference defensive player of the year.

-Babin also played for the Seattle Seahawks, Kansas City Chiefs, Tennessee Titans, Philadelphia Eagles, Jacksonville Jaguars, New York Jets, Baltimore Ravens and Arizona Cardinals.
+Babin played for nine teams during his NFL career (the most in league history for a defensive lineman or linebacker).
+In addition to the Texans, he played for the Seattle Seahawks, Kansas City Chiefs, Tennessee Titans, Philadelphia Eagles, Jacksonville Jaguars, New York Jets, Baltimore Ravens, and Arizona Cardinals.

 Early life

 Babin attended Paw Paw High School and lettered in football, wrestling, and track.
 In football, he was a two-time team Defensive MVP, and was an All-Kalamazoo Valley Association first-team choice as a senior.
 In wrestling, he was the state champion as a senior.
 Babin came back from a broken leg during his senior year, playing in the last three games and earning a scholarship from Western Michigan University.
 In track & field, Babin was a state-qualifier in the throwing events, with top-throws of 16.15 meters (52 ft 9 in) in the shot put and 47.85 meters (156 ft 4 in) in the discus throw.